 For general contact information, please visit the Contact page.

 Leaf vacuum collection typically begins in mid-October.
 Simply rake leaves to the front of your lawn near the curb (but not into the street) and the Village will collect these leaves.
 Leaf season generally ends the third week of December.
 Prior to mid-October and/or after the third week of December, leaves must be bagged for pick up.
 Do not dump leaves in the swimming pool area.
-If you do not wish to wait for the leaf vacuum, bag the leaves in brown paper yard waste bags or a can marked “Yard Waste”( bag available at most hardware stores and Kroger) and place them at the curb after 6:00 pm the day before your pick up.
+If you do not wish to wait for the leaf vacuum, bag the leaves in brown paper yard waste bags or a can marked “Yard Waste”( bags available at most hardware stores and Kroger) and place them at the curb after 6:00 pm the day before your pick up.
 They’ll be picked up on the same day your trash is collected.
+See the calendar for leaf collection dates.

 Street sweeping of Mariemont streets and lanes is scheduled intermittently.
 Residents, where on-street parking is permitted, are given 24 hours notice to move their vehicles.
 If vehicles are not moved, they will be towed at the owner’s expense and citations will be issued by the Police Department.
 This is done is accordance with Village Ordinance 76.07 – Continuous Parking In Same Location.
 Anyone going on vacation may want to make arrangements to have their vehicles removed from the street or lane.